App Volumes Configuration

 This share is used to synchronize the database on the secondary replica with that on the primary.

-After you complete these pages, the Validation page, the Summary page, and the Results page take you through the process of creating the availability groups and listeners, and adding the replicas.
-On the Results page, you can see that the s1-appvolumes database is synchronized between both SQL servers.
+After you complete these pages, the validation page, the summary page, and the results page take you through the process of creating the availability groups and listeners, and adding the replicas.
+On the results page, you can see that the s1-appvolumes database is synchronized between both SQL servers.

 When the process is complete, you can view the new availability groups using the Management Studio.
 The following screenshot shows the availability group with the primary replica on the s1-sql4 VM.